 The Carolina poplar (Populus x canadensis) is a hybrid with many of the same qualities as the white poplar.
 It has the same tolerance and vigor, but it also comes with the invasive roots.
 Carolina poplars feature narrowly spreading crowns atop straight trunks, and they grow small reddish flowers in long, dangling clusters.
 These types of poplar trees are perennials in USDA zones 5 through 9.

-If you want tall, try the Lombardy poplar (Populus nigra "Italica"), but do so at your own risk.
-It's a classic, columnar ornamental, rising to 100 feet tall and 30 feet wide in USDA zones 4 through 9, but its roots are problematic, sending up more suckers than you may want to deal with.
+If you want a tall tree, try the black poplar tree (Populus nigra 'Italica'), also called Lombardy poplar, but do so at your own risk.
+It's a classic, columnar ornamental, potentially rising to 100 feet tall and 30 feet wide in USDA zones 3 through 9, but its roots are problematic, sending up more suckers than you may want to deal with.
 It's also prone to disease.
-Experts at North Dakota Extension prefer the tower poplar (Populus x canescens "Tower") for planting in the same zones because it's more disease tolerant.
-You'd likely get the same sucker problem, however.

 The tower poplar (Populus x canescens 'Tower,' zones 3-9) is an alternative for planting in the same zones.
 It's more disease tolerant, but you'll likely have the same sucker problems.
 Tower poplars grow quickly and work well as screens or sound barriers.

 The balsam poplar (Populus balsamifera) shoots up at an astonishing rate of some 36 inches a year to a mature height of 90 feet.
 These trees are perennials in USDA zones 5 through 9 and live over 150 years, so think before you plant.
 This species also plagues you with myriad suckers.